jamesplease/bestfetch/README.md

 ### Caching

-Any time tbat a response from the server is received, it will be cached using the request's request key.
+Any time that a response from the server is received, it will be cached using the request's request key.
 Subsequent requests are matched with existing cached server responses using their request key.

 Interactions with the cache can be controlled with the `cachePolicy` option.
 There are three possible